ritheshgm/azure-devops/terraform-code-aks/README.md

 4. In the Azure portal, select All resources in the left menu to see the resources created for your new Kubernetes cluster.

+Test the Kubernetes cluster

+The Kubernetes tools can be used to verify the newly created cluster.

+1. Get the Kubernetes configuration from the Terraform state and store it in a file that kubectl can read.

+    Command: echo "$(terraform output kube_config)" > ./azurek8s

+2. Set an environment variable so that kubectl picks up the correct config.

+    command: export KUBECONFIG=./azurek8s

+3. Verify the health of the cluster.

+    command: kubectl get nodes